Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series: Theoretical properties

+As mentioned earlier, there are two ways to separate the noise process and the factor.
+The first one assumes that the idiosyncratic error has weak serial dependence and weak cross-sectional dependence with $\sum_{i=1}^p\sum_{j=1}^p |\sigma_{e,t,ij}|\leq Cp$ for any $t=1,\ldots,n$ and $C$ is a positive constant; see \cite{bai2002}, \cite{bai2003}, \cite{bai2006evaluating}, \cite{bai2008forecasting}, \cite{uematsu2022estimation},\cite{uematsu2022inference} and among others.
+The second one assumes that the noise process has no serial dependence but the strong cross-sectional dependence is allowed with $|\sigma_{e,t,ij}|<C$ for any $i,j=1,\ldots,p$ and $t=1,\ldots,n$; see \cite{lam2011,lam2012,chang2015,wang2019,chen2022}.
+We follow the second assumption in this study and believe that our approach is also adaptable to the first one; exploring this extension is left for future work.
+For the second assumption, Conditions (C\ref{cond_alphamix})--(C\ref{cond_cov}) and Condition (C\ref{cond_eigenM}) are quite standard \citep{lam2011, lam2012, chang2015, liu2016,wang2019,liu2022} and used to ensure that the estimated autocovariance matrices converge.

-To measure the strength of factors, \cite{lam2012} introduced a strength factor index $\delta$ and assumes $\|\ba_i^s\|^2\propto p^{1-\delta}$ for $i=1,\ldots, r$ where $\ba^s_i$ is the $i$-th column in $\bA^s$ and $\delta \in [0,1]$.
-When $\delta=0$, factors are strong; when $\delta>0$, factors are weak. \cite{chang2015} proposed a similar one that is $\|\bA^s\|^2_2 \propto \|\bA\|_{\min}^2 \propto p^{1-\delta}$.
-Since the strength of factors is defined through the norm of loadings, it is reasonable to only take nonzero elements into account and replace $p$ with $m$ if we impose the sparsity assumption on the loading matrix in (C\ref{cond_strength}).
-In fact, $\delta$ reflects the scale of the elements in the loading matrix, and this can be confirmed by the settings of numerical experiments in \cite{lam2011}, where each element in the loading matrix is generated by a uniform random variable on the interval [-1, 1] divided by $p^{\delta/2}$.
-In our paper, under our settings, we will generate the elements in $\bA^s$ independently by standard normal random variables divided by $(m/r)^{\delta/2}$ in the simulation section.
-We also need to bound $\bA^s$ elementwise with $\Vert \bA^s\Vert_{\max} \leq C_1$.
+To measure the strength of factors, \cite{lam2012} introduced a strength factor index $\delta$ and assumed $\|\ba_i^s\|^2\propto p^{1-\delta}$ for $i=1,\dots, r$, where $\ba^s_i$ is the $i$-th column of $\bA^s$ and $\delta \in [0,1]$.
+When $\delta=0$, the factors are strong; when $\delta>0$, the factors are weak. \cite{chang2015} proposed a similar measure that is $\|\bA^s\|^2_2 \propto \|\bA\|_{\min}^2 \propto p^{1-\delta}$.
+Since the strength of factors is defined through the norm of loadings, it is reasonable to consider only nonzero elements and replace $p$ with $m$ when imposing the sparsity assumption on the loading matrix in (C\ref{cond_strength}).
+In fact, $\delta$ reflects the scale of the elements in the loading matrix, and this can be confirmed by the settings of numerical experiments in \cite{lam2011}, where each element in the loading matrix is generated from a uniform random variable on the interval $[-1, 1]$ divided by $p^{\delta/2}$.
+In simulation section, we will generate random variables from a truncated standard normal distribution and then divide them by $(m/r)^{\delta/2}$ to obtain elements in $\bA^s$.
+In addition, we impose an elementwise bound on $\bA^s$ with $\Vert \bA^s\Vert_{\max} \leq C_1$ and assume that the sparsity level of loading vectors remains the same in Condition (C\ref{cond_strength}).
+The relationship between $m$ and $p$ definitely plays an important role in the convergence rate of our estimators.
+We will discuss it in Section \ref{sec:them}.